JavascriptBattle/hero-starter/README.md

   * This will run and print out the results of a "mini-game" of only 15 turns which takes place on a 5x5 game board against a single enemy hero.
   * The command line will output what the board looks like at each turn, and will output the moves your hero tried to make each turn.
   * Your hero will be denoted by the code "H00", the enemy hero will be denoted by the code "H01"
+  * Diamond mines will be denoted by "DXX" where the Xs are numbers
+  * Health wells will be denoted by "WWW"
+  * Remember, `test_your_hero_code.js` is there for you!
+Feel free to modify it however you like--we will only ever pull in and use your `hero.js` and `helpers.js` files in each daily battle.